-Connor Hilbie is a law clerk who joined Yankwitt LLP in 2021 after serving as an intern with the firm during law school.
+Connor Hilbie joined Yankwitt LLP in 2021 after serving as an intern with the firm during law school.
 Connor works on a broad array of civil and criminal litigation matters and contributes to the Yankwitt LLP Westchester Quarterly Roundup that reports on notable cases from Westchester’s state and federal courts and the firm blog, The Westchester Litigator.

 During law school, Connor served as an intern for the Honorable Chief Judge Laura Taylor Swain in the US District Court for the Southern District of New York, participated in the Pace Environmental Litigation Clinic, and worked on behalf of the New York State Department of Environmental Conservation.